jeffchi/secure-build-cli/SBS-VPC.md

 **Note:** It is recommend that you encrypt the `env` section of the contract.

-7. You can get the encrypted workload section of the contract from [here](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb), step 2.
+7. You can get the encrypted workload section of the contract from [step 2](https://cloud.ibm.com/docs/vpc?topic=vpc-about-hpsb#hpvs_hpsb).

 8. Combine the `encrypted env` section and the `encrypted workload` section and add the contents to the `user-data.yaml` file that is used for deployment.